psychemedia/storytelling-notes/mr-fox.md

 E. Sidney Hartland.
 Swansea.
 ```

-With Hartland having called out a variant of *Fitcher's Bird,* as having some resemblance to *Mr. Fox*, the note referred to in Hunt's translation of *Grimm's household tales*  a couple of years earlier likens *Fitcher's Bird* to *Bluebeard*.
+With Hartland having called out a variant of *Fitcher's Bird,* as also having some resemblance to *Mr. Fox*, the note referred to in Hunt's translation of *Grimm's household tales* a couple of years earlier had likened *Fitcher's Bird* to *Bluebeard*.

 ```{admonition} Visibly containing the saga of *Bluebeard*, 1884
 :class: dropdown